-Thirdly, presumption and traditions: For example, Jesus sometimes laid hands on the sick and at another time He put mud in a blind man’s eyes.
-For example the sermon that God used last week, may not be the right sermon for this week.
+Thirdly, presumption and tradition: For example, Jesus sometimes laid hands on the sick and at another time He put mud in a blind man’s eyes.
+For example, the sermon that God used last week may not be the right sermon for this week.
 We must not assume that the Holy Spirit will do what He has done in the past.
 We see this in the life of David.
-He enquired of the Lord and the Lord said, “attack the enemy.”
+He enquired of the Lord and the Lord said, “Attack the enemy.”
 He enquired again for the next battle, and the Holy Spirit gave him a totally different strategy.

 Finally: The Holy Spirit does not only want to lead us in our big decisions, but also in the small decisions that we need to make all day long.
 He does not only want to show us the way we should go, but He also wants to direct our steps!
 (Proverbs 3:6) For example, how we should spend our time, what foods we should eat, which relationships are important, etc. I once heard a testimony of someone who wanted to lose weight.
 He tried many different diets, but to no avail.
 He then committed his eating habits to the Holy Spirit and in a short time he lost a lot of weight.

 I trust that this study has been a blessing to you and will motivate you to make it a high priority to always be led by the Holy Spirit.
 “For as many as are led by the Spirit of God, they are the sons of God.”
 (Romans 8:14) Amen